 Ultimately, your doctor will decide whether THC is the best option for your health needs.
 Suppose you feel that you need a second opinion.
 In that case, you can talk to another doctor or seek out a specialist for your condition.

-THC products available in NZ
+What THC products are available in NZ?

-Where to buy THC products
+Where can I buy THC products?

-Why should you use THC?
+Who should use THC?

 THC can (and has!) been used for many different health concerns.
 While some people remain sceptical about THC because it is still a relatively new research area, cannabis-based infusions have been around for centuries!